danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 }
 ```

 You can omit any builder that you're not going to use.
-To only alert errors, you only have to provide an alert content builder, and to only present modals, you only have to provide a modal content builder.
+For instance, you don't have to provide an alert content builder if you don't intend to present your model in an alert.

-The ContentView, and all views in its view hierarchy, can now present Model values with the various context ``PresentationContext/present(_:)`` functions:
+This will inject presentation contexts into the environment.
+We can use these contexts to present our model from anywhere in our app:

 ```swift
 struct ContentView: View {